Register for Free edWebinars Below

 Since 2013, Common Sense Education has been teachers’ trusted source for in-depth, independent, and unbiased ratings and reviews of edtech tools.
 They’ve rated over 3,000 products for learning, and the Common Sense Privacy Program has evaluated over 500 products for privacy.
 After all that time—and all those reviews—what’s stood the test of time?

-This edWebinar will be of interest to K-12 teachers and librarians.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to K-12 teachers and librarians.

 About the Presenter

 Tanner Higgin is Director, Education Editorial Strategy at Common Sense Education where he leads the editorial team responsible for edtech reviews and resources.
 Previously, he taught writing and media literacy for six years, and has a Ph.D. from the University of California, Riverside.
 His research on video games and culture has been published in journals, books, and online.
 Prior to joining Common Sense Education, Tanner worked as a curriculum developer and researcher at GameDesk, helping to design and launch Educade.org and the PlayMaker School.
 While at GameDesk, he co-designed the United Colonies alternate reality game (ARG) with Mike Minadeo.
 This ARG is to date one of the most sophisticated to be implemented in a K-12 environment.
 Outside of education, Tanner has been a technical writer-editor for the Department of Defense, a web designer, and co-editor and co-creator of a print literary journal.

 About the Host